rimikkusu/Snip/README.md

 ## Understanding PDF token costs

-Having PDFs loaded doesn't mean SnipGPT attaches them to every request.
+Having PDFs loaded doesn't mean Snip attaches them to every request.
 The local search runs first, picks the relevant parts, and the evidence reducer cuts that down further before anything reaches the model.
 The token estimate shown per document is the size of the extracted PDF content — not the cost of any specific question you ask about it.

 ---